 Treatment

-- Antibiotics : Specific medications aimed at killing the bacteria or inhibiting their growth.
+- Antibiotics : Specific medications that aim to kill bacteria or inhibit their growth.
 The choice of antibiotic depends on the type of infection and the expected pathogen.

 - Supportive care : Such as hydration and bed rest to help the body recover.

-- Surgical procedures : In some cases, such as abscesses or serious infections that do not respond to antibiotics.
+- Surgical interventions : In some cases, such as abscesses or severe infections that do not respond to antibiotics.

 Prevention